 - Li-ion battery packs must be charged correctly and with the correct charger. - Improper charging will shorten the pack's lifetime. - Improper charging may cause overheating, fire or explosion. - We strongly suggest the use of the matching CVP Smart Charger.

-- Never use a conventional DC adapter to charge the battery module.
+- Never use a conventional $\operatorname{DC}$ adapter to charge the battery module.
+Battery Protection - Never drill, puncture or open a lithium battery pack.

 Battery Protection - Never drill, puncture or open a lithium battery pack.